-Since that time, many innovations and building code changes have been successful in reducing senseless deaths, but there have been recent reminders there is more work to be done.
+Over the years there have been many innovations and building code changes that have been successful in reducing senseless deaths, but there are constant reminders that there is more work to be done.
 Today, Allegion remains an active participant in the process for development of model building and life safety codes.
 We are strong advocates of the principle of balanced construction, providing life safety through the application of both passive and active fire protection features.